codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 ## **Chapter [V]: Principle [2]—[Chapter V Principle 2 Focus Sharpen Your Knife]**

 ### **Definition of the Principle:**
 Falling to start focusing  ,  obvious way this manifest it self is when you  procrastinate   ,   procrastinate is the constant of their life running aways from their task to another until deadline  .
-I had no problem sitting and watchin MIT class but I do have a problem with tackled the problem set with serious trepidation
+I had no problem sitting and watchin MIT class but I do have a problem with tackling  the problem set with serious trepidation
 There is a lot of reason why we procrastinate , like for the author he procrastinate because he had a lot of idea on the writing of the books  .
 Most  procrastination is silly when you say them out loud  , but that doesn't stop it from ruling over your life
-you don't want to do thing you are suppose to do because  discomfort in doing it  or    you are more interested in doing other thing  that are more fun or you you avoid thing because it is uncomfortable , painful this awareness  is necessary for progress to be made  .
-As a result , in order to easily reconize your  tendency to  procrastinate  you much create mental crutches , these "crutches " help you thought some of the most challenging part of your work  These crutches can be change or gotten rig of altogether when procrastination is not a problem the first crutches come from recognizing the most uncomfortable part of your  task (if you are averse to it) , or what is present about an alternative task  (if you are attractive to it) get over just the few minute of maximal unpleasantness  before you take a break  , tell your self that you will  spend 5-10 minute on tasks will help you get started if you find that you take break too often then it best to employed a technique like the pomadoro technique  so that you have a hard limited on when you take break and when you don't
+you don't want to do thing you are suppose to do because  discomfort in doing it  or    you are more interested in doing other fun thing you avoid thing because it is uncomfortable , painful this awareness  is necessary for progress to be made  .
+As a result , in order to easily reconize your  tendency to  procrastinate  you much create mental crutches , these "crutches " help you thought some of the most challenging part of your work  , when you remove your tendency to procrastination these  "crutches " can be remove completely the first crutches come from recognizing the most uncomfortable part of your  task (if you are averse to it) , or what is present about an alternative task  (if you are attractive to it) get over just the few minute of maximal unpleasantness  before you take a break  , tell your self that you will  spend 5-10 minute on tasks will help you get started if you find that you take break too often then it best to employed a technique like the Pomorado  technique  so that you have a gradual approach to over comming procrastination .
-you may want to used calendar to  crave out a specific chunks of time to for you  to learn .
+You may want to used calendar to  crave out a specific chunks of time to for you  to learn .
 I you find your self setting up  a chunk of time and frequently ignoring it then it is best to rethink your schedule or adapt the pomodoro technique